UlisseMini/procgen-tools/README.md

 This repository was initially created by the shard theory team during the SERI MATS 3.0 research fellowship program.

-**Disclaimer:** *this repository is a work-in-progress research codebase built to produce results quickly.
+**Disclaimers:** *this repository is a work-in-progress research codebase built to produce results quickly.
 It lacks tests and proper documentation, and will likely undergo interface-breaking refectorings several times as this research continues.
 We hope it's a helpful resource nonetheless!
-If this code is useful or you'd like to contribute to this work, we'd love to hear from you!*
+If this code is useful or you'd like to contribute to this work, we'd love to hear from you!

+Furthermore, we sometimes edit activations during forward passes.
+The repository sometimes erroneously calls this "patching" (which are sets of [_resampled_ activations](https://www.alignmentforum.org/posts/xh85KbTFhbCz7taD4/how-to-think-about-activation-patching)), even though we aren't always editing activations by resampling activations.*

 The repository is organized as follows:
 - `experiments` contains research materials considered interesting or significant enough to (eventually) be documented and shared.